latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ## Listening to ChatGPT's interpretation {#chatgpt}

+These experiments have been done with a slightly earlier version of the source document and they haven't been redone since.
+Given that with the same prompt you get different results on each occasion it didn't seem worthwhile  to repeat the exercise, just to have a correted text of Fermat's last theorem and a few other minor corrections.
+The intend here is to give examples for this approach and to see if it could be a suitable way to produce accessible versions of given STEM documents and to do this the current samples seem good enough.

 ### Foxit reading GitHub display of markdown extracted by ChatGPT 3 {#chatgpt3}
 - Foxit Reader 2025.3.0.28197 (Windows 11)
 - NVDA 2025.1 (test-release) using Windows OneCore voice "Zira"